dalonsoa/scientific_computing/Exercises_R/Intro_to_R_exercises.md

 * Character
 * Raw

 We are going to have a closer look at each of them, except for the “raw” vector.
-As introduced during the theory, this type of vector is very specific and the data we are going to be working with does not need it.
+As introduced during the theory, this type of vector is very specific and the data we are going to be working with does not use it.
 However, if you are keen on knowing more about the “raw” vector, you can visit [this website](http://stat.ethz.ch/R-manual/R-patched/RHOME/library/base/html/raw.html) for more information.

 ##	Logical vectors